Seven Swimming Pool Safety Tips

 - Does everyone in you family know how to swim?

 If you own a pool, your answer to all of the above questions should be “yes.”
 You must understand that a child can drown in the time it takes to answer a telephone.
-Below I have listed the seven safety tips that you must adopt.
+Below I have listed the seven swimming pool safety tips that you must adopt.

 - Do not allow anyone to swim alone.
 Swim with a buddy because even adults can have a medical emergency requiring help;